ultrade-org/ultrade-python-sdk/docs/client.md

 * **symbol** (str) : symbol represent existing pair, example: 'algo_usdt'
 * **side** (str) : represent either 'S' or 'B' order (SELL or BUY)
-* **type** (str) : can be one of these four order types: '0', 'P', 'I' or 'M', which are represent LIMIT, POST, IOK and MARKET orders respectively
+* **type** (str) : can be one of these four order types: '0', 'P', 'I' or 'M', which are represent LIMIT, POST, IOC and MARKET orders respectively
 * **quantity** (decimal) : quantity of the base coin
 * **price** (decimal) : quantity of the price coin